 Classes, Bible studies, life group gathering, and activities:

-- Bible studies along with adult and youth classes can meet according to the protocols above.
+- Bible studies, adult and youth classes can meet.

-- Middle and Senior High Youth Camps are rescheduled for June 22-26 at Camp Tejas.
+- Middle and Senior High Youth Camps are planned for June and are already full with waiting lists.

-- The church offices will be open to all during regular business hours.
+- The church offices will continue to be open to all during regular business hours.

 Pastoral care and helps: